AhmedAlEssam/Tensorflow-CUDA-QA-Extension/README.md

 ##Notes

-- The TensorFlow models are loaded offline and included in the project.
+- The TensorFlow models are loaded offline in `public` folder and included in the project.
 They do not require additional downloads.
 - The project initially used the `@tensorflow/tfjs-node` library for CPU usage.
 However, to improve performance, it was switched to the `@tensorflow/tfjs-node-gpu` library, which utilizes the Nvidia GPU with CUDA support.
 - To switch back to CPU usage, comment out the line:
  ```